 If the setting cannot be enabled on your server, please configure the connection

-options in your app/config/config.yml
+options in your config/config.yaml

 doctrine: